Yvonneamg/Public-Health-Dashboard/README.md

 -**SQL** :
 - Query Total cumulative cases by country to determine which  top 5 countries have been greatly impacted.
 - Query Total cumulative deaths by country to determine which top 5 countries have experienced Highest amount of deaths.
-- Query Monthly trends of new cases in the `United States` in 2020 to determine the trend.
+- Query Monthly trends of new cases in the `United States` in each year to determine the trend.
 - Query yearly trend of new cases for the entire dataset

 # Key Findings